Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 A small number of issuers hold dominant positions but the market is not monopolized.
 Regulators monitor but do not typically intervene.
 Common in concentrated but functional industries.

-For policymakers: Warrants monitoring and disclosure requirements.
-For enterprise: Some concentration risk — consider maintaining exposure to at least two major stablecoins.
+For policymakers: Warrants monitoring under the 2023 Merger Guidelines[1].
+For enterprise: Some concentration risk; consider exposure across at least two major stablecoins.

 Highly Concentrated